 Are you interested?
 Here are the next steps.

 Complete the application process.
 Applications are to be submitted by mid-January in the year prior to the student’s final year.
-For those selected to continue the application process, February interviews will be scheduled on the Trinity campus.
+For those selected to continue the application process, February interviews will be scheduled.
 Finalists will be scheduled for a second interview in Kansas City in the spring.
-Final decisions will be made and communicated by May 15.
-If you have additional questions, please contact Kevin Harlan or call 913.685.1161.
+Final decisions will be made and communicated by May 14.
+If you have additional questions, please contact Nathan Miller or call 913.685.1161.

 Who is Christ Community?

 Christ Community is an Evangelical Free Church in the Kansas City area with campuses located in Leawood, KS, Olathe, KS, Shawnee, KS, and the Downtown and Brookside areas of Kansas City, MO.
-Founded in 1989 by its current Senior Pastor Tom Nelson (DMin TEDS, 1998), Christ Community seeks to assist people in becoming integral and influential apprentices of Jesus.
-Built upon expositional and relevant Bible teaching, thoughtful and beautiful worship gatherings, and communities of truth and grace, Christ Community is healthy and growing, with an average weekly Sunday morning attendance over 2,000.
+Founded in 1989 by its current Senior Pastor Tom Nelson (ThM, DMin, DTS), Christ Community seeks to assist people in becoming integral and influential apprentices of Jesus.
+Built upon expositional and relevant Bible teaching, thoughtful and beautiful worship gatherings, and communities of truth and grace, Christ Community is healthy and growing, with an average weekly Sunday morning attendance over 2,500.

 Thank you for your interest in applying for the Christ Community Pastoral Residency.
 We are delighted that you have chosen to take the next step and apply.
 If you have any questions, don’t hesitate to contact us for further clarification.

 Create your application document with the following details.
 Document should be single-spaced and not exceed five pages in length.
-Email final document to Kevin Harlan at Christ Community by January 9.
+Email final document to Nathan Miller at Christ Community by January 3.
 We will select one to three applicants per calendar year.

 (See Application Deadline chart below.)